-Turkey is a vast country, and it’s one that has cultural differences as you travel across and up and down.
-This guide will help you decide what to wear in Turkey.
-From the Blue Mosque dress code to beaches, we have you covered (see what we did there!?).
+Türkiye is a vast country with cultural differences as you travel across and up and down.
+This dress code in Turkey for tourists guide will help you decide what to wear in Türkiye.
+We have you covered, from the Blue Mosque’s strict dress codes to beaches (see what we did there!?).

 First things first, mosque etiquette.